 - your awareness of the USAO Teacher Education Program Core Dispositions - your awareness that you will be assessed on these dispositions as a required component of your professional preparation.

-pro fessional preparation.

-Candidate Name (printed) Signature Date

-White Copy: For placement in candidate's USAO Teacher Educ cation file.
+Candidate Name (printed) Signature Date White Copy: For placement in candidate's USAO Teacher Ed lucation file.

 Yellow Copy: For candidate's advisor

-Pink Conv.
-For placement in candidate's Professional Portfoli o notebook with admission to teacher educa ation information